acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 ```

 Using this approach, our system can distinguish basketballs from other balls with 94% accuracy and flag truly novel objects with 89% accuracy.

+**Why this matters for basketball detection**: OOD detection prevents the robot from confidently misclassifying unknown objects as basketballs.
+This improves reliability by reducing false positives when encountering novel objects in the environment.

 ### 15.9 Probabilistic Detection Quality Metrics